A Mixture of the Charming

 The expression "just intonation" is used here in its general sense, meaning perceived as being in tune.

-Theorists used the expression in a more rigorous sense, meaning an ideal system in which all intervals are pure.
-Just
+Theorists employ a more rigorous sense, meaning an ideal system in which all intervals are pure.
+Just intonation in

 I deliberately pass over the piano tuner's trick of "stretching" octaves, although it is another good example

 of a subjective impression taking precedence over acoustical exactness.

 The expression "mean tone" refers to the fact that in this system, the major seconds are equal (e.g., C D =

 D E, where C E is a pure third) unlike the major and minor whole tones of the Pythagorean scale of medieval times.
 However,